gabrielatrindade/ml-playground/README.md

   #### Dataset
   - Independent variable: EmailText
-  - Dependent variable: Label
+  - Dependent variable: Label (spam or ham)

-  Future work: before counting the occurrence of each word, clean the messages: remove punctuation and abbreviation.
+  Future work: before counting the occurrence of each word, clean the messages: [ ] remove punctuation and [ ] abbreviation.
   <hr>

 </details>